 If you think that your baby is sore with a tooth coming through the gum then you can try rubbing the gums with a clean finger (your baby will enjoy chewing on your fingers anyway) and use all the soothing strategies you found helped your little one in those first couple of months - remember those long evenings spent rocking and cuddling and patting and feeding?
 Some babies need more of these soothing strategies when they are teething.

-If you think something more is needed to alleviate their distress then you could offer as sugar-free pain-killing medicine such as paracetamol or ibuprofen, making sure that you follow the instructions carefully.
+If you think something more is needed to alleviate their distress then you could offer a sugar-free pain-killing medicine such as paracetamol or ibuprofen, making sure that you follow the instructions carefully.
 These medicines are not suitable for babies under 3 months old.
 Remember that the evidence is very clear that teething does not cause anything more than fairly mild pain for a few days at most so, if your baby seems to be in pain which cannot be soothed away see your GP.

 There is absolutely no evidence that teething causes nappy rash but the belief that it does still persist.
-Some people say that it is the excess saliva being swallowed that causes a rash but, as we have seen, babies lack to skill to manage their saliva which is why it comes out as dribble.
+Some people say that it is the excess saliva being swallowed that causes a rash but, as we have seen, babies lack the skill to manage their saliva which is why it comes out as dribble.

 Quite simply, babies of this age are often changing their diet to have more family foods and are also putting anything and everything in their mouths so can pick up rogue fungus or bacteria which, in turn, might cause a nappy rash.